NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 A Legacy of Faith and Service

-Despite the cessation of operations by La Buona Novella Broadcasts in 2013 due to a lack of support and the ageing donor base, Bacoccina’s radio programs were still relayed for a few months on our stations.
+Despite the cessation of operations by La Buona Novella Broadcasts in 2013, Bacoccina’s radio programs were still relayed for a few months on some stations, including FM stations in Italy and the USA.
 His legacy lived on through the International Evangelical Fellowship, a group of Italian emigrants who shared Bacoccina’s commitment to spreading the Gospel Message of Christ.
 From its inception in 1954, the ministry’s mission was to preach Jesus Christ’s message to Italians worldwide.

 A Legacy of Love: Eros Bacoccina’s Family